 What if I am bringing a grandchild, or someone unable to provide their own consent to a health unit flu clinic?:

 If you are bringing a young child OR, anyone unable to give their own informed consent to a health unit flu clinic and you are not the parent or legal guardian please note:

-A signed consent form is required from the parent/legal guardian or power of attorney for this person.
+A signed consent form (French) is required from the parent/legal guardian or power of attorney for this person.
 If there is no signed consent we are unable to provide the flu vaccine for that person.

 This fact sheet will help with informed consent (English Version) (French Version).